runreveal/kawa/README.md

 for sources/destinations, respectively, since they require less overhead in terms of accounting for offset tracking to ensure at-least-once reliable processing.

+Extensions under the `x` package provide either generic or `[]byte` based sources, destinations and utility functions which aren't part of the core functionality of kawa.
+They're provided for re-use in other applications.

+To use them, import them into your program and apply the proper serialization techniques relevant to your application.
+See examples of this in practice in the `cmd/kawad/internal` package, where we use it for system logs.

 ## Configure and Run Design Pattern